Columbus Lawyers for Dissolution of Marriage

 Contact Our Skilled Ohio Divorce Lawyers: (614) 344-4311

 Should you and your spouse decide to part ways, a dissolution is a peaceable, straightforward method of moving on with your life.
 This no-fault separation involves both of you filing a petition with the court for your dissolution.
 Within this petition, you are required to outline a plan for the separation.
 The court then decides whether or not to approve the request and, should the dissolution be approved, you are then able to move forward into the next phase of your life.
-It is in your best interest to retain the services of our Columbus family law attorneys at Grossman Law Offices for the drafting and submission of your dissolution.
+It is in your best interest to retain the services of our Columbus divorce attorneys at Grossman Law Offices for the drafting and submission of your dissolution.
 We guide you through the necessary steps for a successful petition, and negotiate with your former spouse through property division and other items you may need to address while formalizing your separation.
 We will oversee all the details on your behalf.

 As your dissolution team, our firm facilitates the process by: